Why going slower makes you faster

 How long should it be

-Runners building toward a marathon will push toward the higher end of the range in peak weeks.
-But that is built progressively over months, not weeks.
+Runners building toward a marathon push toward the higher end of the range in peak weeks.
+But that is built progressively over months, not jumped to in week two.

 The 10% rule